-Besides discussing the various details of the performance and extent of compliance by the Company during the period under review, this report also assigns a rating as to the Company's environmental and administrative performance.
+Besides discussing the various details of the performance and extent of compliance by the Company, the report also assigns them a rating for their environmental and administrative performance during the period under review.

 Environmental performance is concerned with actual or likely effects on the receiving environment from the activities during the monitoring year.
 Administrative performance is concerned with the Company's approach to demonstrating consent compliance in site operations and management including the timely provision of information to Council (such as contingency plans and water take data) in accordance with consent conditions.